Name: Fred 3349

 The tax deductible donation for Hank is $175.00.

-Dodger’s vaccines are up-to-date and he is microchipped.
-If you are interested in Dodger, please contact Dena at 562-694-6868 or email Dena@SCDR.org.
+If you can give Tuscany and Tazo a home, please contact Dena at (562) 694-6868 or email Dena@SCDR.org.
 A home check and an adoption application are required.